US Open Golf Tournament Fast Facts

 About:

-The US Open is one of the four Grand Slam golf tournaments: the others are the Masters, the PGA Championship and the British Open.
+The US Open is a 72-hole golf championship and one of the four Grand Slam golf tournaments: the others are the Masters, the PGA Championship and the British Open.

-The US Open is one of the four Grand Slam golf tournaments: the others are the Masters, the PGA Championship and the British Open.
+The US Open is a 72-hole golf championship and one of the four Grand Slam golf tournaments: the others are the Masters, the PGA Championship and the British Open.

 The US Open is open to any professional or amateur with a USGA Handicap Index not exceeding 1.4.